alecthegeek/tw101-reading/README.md

 ---

+## Diagram, Images and Videos

+Using visual media in technical documentation can be very useful, but they come with their own set of contraints and best practice.

+Diagrams are technical images that usually contain a limited selection of shapes and lines with small amounts of text.
+They are designed to illustrate technical information in a specific way.
+Examples include UML diagrams or Data Flow diagrams

+Images can cover a number of different types of content.
+For instance:

+* Screenshots
+* Logos and other branded material
+* Photographs
+* Animated Gifs

+Videos contain both moving images and usually an audio commentory.

+### Reduce the Number of Images

+Reduce the number of images in your documentation to the bare minumum

+---
 # Paragraphs

 You'll demonstrate much of your effectiveness as a writer by how you organize sentences into paragraphs.
 The work of writing is simply this: untangling the dependencies among the parts of a topic, and presenting those parts in a logical stream that enables the reader to understand you.